qikunwang/A-wonderful-html-FPS-game-/README.md

                                                      ✔ Key features:

 ○  Built for the browser: The game is a lightweight, browser-
      based experience that requires no special downloads or installations .

 ○  WebGL via Three.js: The project uses the Three.js library to tap into WebGL,
      allowing for powerful 3D graphics rendering directly on the web .

 ○  Varied environments: The project includes multiple distinct areas, such as a castle,
      an underground lava chamber, and a sci-fi complex, to highlight different technical capabilities and test rendering limits.

                                                 ❗ Attentions:

-      🎁FREE TO EVERYONE!!!!!!!!!!!!!!!!!!!!!!!!!
-      😀Please chick your screen when this game start,only once beacause some browsers don't spport Webs turn on the music without your actions.
+                                       🎮 Game Startup Instructions

+🎁 FREE FOR EVERYONE!

+Important Notes:
+1. Click the screen once when the game starts
+2. Some browsers require user interaction to play music

+Get ready for an exciting gaming experience! 🚀

+A special tanks for you😁.